TAKING CARE OF YOUR WOOD WICK CANDLE

 If the wood wick was trimmed too short and the candle won't stay lit because it is "drowning" in a pool of wax, try using a paper towel or napkin to soak up some of the excess wax.
 Continue this process until your wick has room to breathe!

-The main reason a wood wick won't stay lit is because the candle was not burnt correctly during the first burn.
 We want you to stay lit, so hopefully these tips help!